Downloadable PDF version below.

 and rap to call for a unified America against gun violence in our schools.

-Austin began to explore other avenues of artistry as he immersed himself
+Following this, Austin began to explore other avenues of artistry as he

 Today, Austin maintains a YouTube channel, blogs, and performs

 regularly with his two main projects, The Beehive Quartet and Honesty Band.
-Impassioned by both “art for arts sake” as well as art for the issues we face, Austin’s music, writing, and videos explore emotional beauty and intensity as well as criticisms of social injustice, animal exploitation, and environmental destruction.
+Impassioned by both “art for arts sake” as well as art for the issues we face, Austin’s music, writings, and visual works explore aesthetic and artistic beauty as well as criticisms of social injustice, animal exploitation, and environmental destruction.